Navigate the complexities of Child Labour Law and discover the Child Labour Age Limit in India with our informative guide.

 Employers who hire adolescents must keep a register that includes the following information:

-• Each adolescent employed must provide their birth date and name in order to be allowed to work.
+- Each adolescent employed must provide their birth date and name to be allowed to work.

-• The working period and hours of an adolescent and the period of rest time that is allowed to adolescents
+- The working period and hours of an adolescent and the period of rest time that is allowed for adolescents

-In addition to the above details, upon allowing adolescents to work in an occupation, the establishment’s owner shall send some of the following information to the local inspector within a period of 30 days, such as:
+In addition to the above details, upon allowing adolescents to work in an occupation, the establishment’s owner shall send some of the following information to the local inspector within 30 days, such as:

 Child Labour Laws in India

-There are several Child Labour Law regulations in India that prohibit child labour, like:
+Several Child Labour in India, Law regulations will prohibit child labour, like:

 As per the cited Act, children younger than the age of 14 are not permitted to work in any factory.
 This Child Labour law also stipulated who, when, and for how long children aged 15 to 18 could work in factories.

-As per this child labour law, children younger than the age of 14 are not permitted to work in hazardous businesses as prescribed in the law list.
+As per this child labour Act, children younger than the age of 14 are not permitted to work in hazardous businesses as prescribed in the law list.

-As per this child labour law, it is mandatory for children aged between 6 to get free and compulsory education.
+As per this child labour Act, children aged between 6 must get free and compulsory education.
 This legislation also required that in any private school, at least 25% of seats be reserved for physically challenged or vulnerable groups of children.

 Penal Provisions for Violating Child Labour Laws